 Looking west to a smear of dusty crimson sunlight, a young man of twenty stood on the shoulder of Highway 66 waiting to hitch a ride.
 A powder blue Cadillac pulled up and the lad was caught in a puff of loose gravel.
 When the dust settled, a woman dressed in a two piece matching suit leaned over from the driver’s seat.

 “Say fella, can you drive one of my cars to California?
-I’ll pay the expenses.”
-She yelled out the window.
-Two cars pulled in behind her, and came to a jerk stop.
+I’ll pay the expenses,” she yelled out the window.
+Another Cadillac pulled up next to hers with a jerk stop.

 The lad stared into the shine of the car.
 It looked like wet paint and he was tempted to touch it.